Late Classic Period

 Ancient Central America Gallery (Gallery LG32)

 This small vase portrays ruler Yajawte’ K’inich (reigned ca. 738-768 AD) and his successor K’inich Lamaw Ek’ participating in a “joyaj” ceremony, of unclear meaning but which includes a vision-quest rite, the attendant behind the ruler holding a large divination mirror.
 The date of this event is recorded in the vase’s rim text (7 Ok 13 Xul, or May 25, 749).
 Yajawte’ K’inich participated in this important ceremony at least three times during his reign, recorded on other vases.
-A two-hieroglyph caption behind the figure holding the mirror comprises the master painter’s signature phrase u-ts’ib tu-b’a(h) ajaw “he paints it for his lord.”
+A two-hieroglyph caption behind the figure holding the mirror comprises the master painter’s signature phrase u-ts’ib tu-b’a(h) ajaw “s/he paints it for her/his lord.”
+The name and emblem glyph of the painter follows, but it is too eroded to translate with certainty.

 The glyphic inscription along the rim describes and dates the accession rite of Yajawte' K'inich, ruler of the Ik' Polity, and additional inscriptions between the figures give the name of an Ik' nobleman, K'inich Lamaw Ek', and identify the artist of the vase, known as the Tuub'al Ajaw ("lord of the Tuub'al place").